 Metal film resistors have a thin metal layer as resistive element on a non-conducting body.
-They are amongst the most common types of axial resistors.
+They are among the most common types of axial resistors.
 Other film type resistors are carbon film and thick and thin film resistors.
-In most literature referrals to metal film, usually it is a cylindrical axial resistor.
+In most literature, the term "metal film resistor" implies it is a cylindrical axial resistor.
 However, thin film chip resistors use the same manufacturing principle for the metal layer.
-The appearance of metal film resistors is similar to carbon film resistors, but their properties for stability, accuracy and reliability are considerably better.
+The appearance of metal film resistors is similar to carbon film resistors, but their properties for stability, accuracy, and reliability are considerably better.

-Metal film resistors are axial resistors with a thin metal film as resistive element.
-The thin film is deposited on usually a ceramic body.
+Metal film resistors are axial resistors with a thin metal film as the resistive element.
+The thin film is usually deposited on a ceramic body.

-For a good reliability, metal film resistors are normally operated between 20 and 80 percent of their specified power rating.
+For good reliability, metal film resistors are normally operated between 20 and 80% of their specified power rating.
 Reliability is generally increased by derating 50%.
-However, in very specific situations, at lower than 20% of the power rating in a humid environment the reliability decreases.
-Compared to wirewound or carbon composition resistors, these resistors are easier damaged by voltage surges and power overloads.
+However, in very specific situations including humid environments, the reliability may decrease even when operated at lower than 20% of the power rating.
+Compared to wirewound or carbon composition resistors, these resistors are more easily damaged by voltage surges and power overloads.